jaredwray/keyv/README.md

 ### Third-party Storage Adapters

 You can also use third-party storage adapters or build your own.
+Keyv will wrap these storage adapters in TTL functionality and handle complex types internally.

 ```js
 const Keyv = require('keyv');